Step by step guide

 This is the simplest and easiest way to embed an OpenVidu Meet room into your application.
 It's a perfect fit if your frontend is a web application, and you don't need any custom elements in the video meeting UI: the polished UI of OpenVidu Meet will be displayed in its own browser tab.

-After clicking on the element, the user will be redirected to OpenVidu Meet, ready to join the room.
+After clicking on the element, the individual will be redirected to the OpenVidu Meet room, ready to join the meeting.

 Info